Associate in Science | SC Program: AS.1490

 Units 3

-This course provides an overview of basic skills required for individuals seeking entry-level employment in industrial occupations.
+The course provides an overview of basic skills required for individuals seeking entry-level employment in industrial occupations.
 The subjects covered include workplace safety and regulations, hand and power tools, basic rigging, introduction to blueprints, and an overview of soft skills related to effective communications and employability requirements necessary for sustainable employment.
 This course may be offered in a distance education format.

 Apply Now